viamrobotics/docs/docs/installation/microcontrollers/_index.md

 You will be prompted to paste your Viam robot configuration information (`viam.json`) into the terminal.

 To obtain this, navigate to [the Viam app](https://app.viam.com).
-Click the **COPY VIAM-SERVER CONFIG** button on the right side of the **SETUP** tab of your robot to copy the text for the config file.
+Click the **COPY VIAM-SERVER CONFIG** button on the right side of the **SETUP** tab of your robot.
+The Micro-RDK uses the config for communication with the Viam app.
 Paste this into your terminal.

 {{< alert title="Caution" color="caution" >}}